Personal Counseling Staff

 Marcos Briano, Ph.D., received his B.A. in Psychology, his B.S. in Kinesiology and his M.A. in Marriage and Family Therapy from U.S.C.
 He has a doctorate in Multicultural Community Clinical Psychology from Alliant International University.
 His previous clinical experiences span from schools and universities to community centers to acute psychiatric hospital settings.
 Dr. Briano’s clinical interests include: LGBT & Ally advocacy, stress management, relaxation techniques, first-year college students, college adjustment, life transitions relationships, and multicultural psychology.
 Dr. Briano is bilingual (Spanish).

-Jennifer McCart, M.A., returns to P.C.C. for her last pre-doctoral internship, which she is completing at Azusa Pacific University.
-She completed her B.A. in Psychology at Taylor University in Indiana.
-Jennifer has experience working with children, adolescents, families, and adults in a variety of mental health settings including: community mental health, child and adolescent school counseling, inpatient psychiatric care, and medical rehabilitation.
+Jennifer McCart, M.A., returns to P.C.C. for her post-doctoral internship.
+She completed her B.A. in Psychology at Taylor University in Indiana, and her doctorate in clinical psychology at Azusa Pacific University.
+Her program emphasized a systems approach, integration of spirituality, and diversity.
+Dr. McCart has experience working with children, adolescents, families, and adults in a variety of mental health settings including: community mental health, child and adolescent school counseling, inpatient psychiatric care, and medical rehabilitation.
 In her leisure time, she enjoys traveling, creative and performing arts, cooking, outdoor activities, and spending time with her children and family.

 Rita Mercer, M.A., received her B.A. in Criminal Justice from National University and her M.A. in Organizational Management from the University of Phoenix.
 She is completing her Psy.D. in Clinical Forensic Psychology at the Chicago School of Professional Psychology.
 Her dissertation title is the Impact of Criminal Sentencing upon the Psychological State of Inmates.
 She has experience with children and adolescents in a variety of therapeutic settings.
 Rita started her college education at Santa Ana College.
 She enjoys traveling, reading, and listening to various kinds of music, going to concerts and movies, and spending time with family and friends.